pavitranew/session-7-rest-ang/README.md

 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Donald Trump", "vessel": "Trumps Junk", "weapon":"Twitter"}' http://localhost:3001/api/pirates
 ```

-###Introducing Postman
+### Introducing Postman

-Since modelling endpoints is a common task andfew enjoy using curl, most people use a utility such as [Postman](https://www.getpostman.com/).
+Since modelling endpoints is a common task and few enjoy using curl, most people use a utility such as [Postman](https://www.getpostman.com/).

 Test a GET in postman with `http://localhost:3001/api/pirates/`

-####Create a new Pirate in Postman.
+#### Create a new Pirate in Postman.

 1: Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`